MONGOOSE LEMUR

 Appearance

-Mongoose lemurs are sexually dichromatic in their pelage, meaning fur color varies by gender.
+Mongoose lemurs are sexually dichromatic, meaning fur color varies by gender.
 Males have a gray body and gray fur on the top of their heads.
-Right under their shoulders, the fur is tinted a brownish red color that flows down to their hind limbs.
+Right under their shoulders, the fur is tinted a brownish-red color that flows down to their hind limbs.
 They have white beards when they are born that turn red as they grow older.
-The tail tips of male mongoose lemurs is darker than those of females.
+The tail tips of male mongoose lemurs are darker than those of females.
 In contrast, females are lighter gray.
 They have creamy white fur on the sides of their body, on the sides of the face, and under the chin.

 Like other lemurs, mongoose lemurs have binocular vision, which allows them to focus on an object with both eyes creating a single image.
 This type of vision is necessary for depth perception and is beneficial to many primates, especially for catching prey, grasping onto substrates, and locomotion.